Friedel oscillations: Qualitative description

 Scanning tunneling microscopy image of an elliptical quantum corral built by Co atoms on a Cu surface.

 In the classic scenario of electric charge screening, a dampening in the electric field is observed in a mobile charge-carrying fluid upon the presence of a charged object.
 Since electric charge screening considers the mobile charges in the fluid as point entities, the concentration of these charges with respect to distance away from the point decreases exponentially.
 This phenomenon is governed by Poisson–Boltzmann equation.
 The quantum mechanical description of a perturbation in a one-dimensional Fermi fluid is modelled by the Tomonaga-Luttinger liquid.
 The fermions in the fluid that take part in the screening cannot be considered as a point entity but a wave-vector is required to describe them.
 Charge density away from the perturbation is not a continuum but fermions arrange themselves at discrete spaces away from the perturbation.
 This effect is the cause of the circular ripples around the impurity.

 N.B.
 Where classically near the charged perturbation an overwhelming number of oppositely charged particles can be observed, in the quantum mechanical scenario of Friedel oscillations periodic arrangements of oppositely charged fermions followed by spaces with same charged regions.

-In the figure to the right, a 2-dimensional Friedel oscillations has been illustrated with an scanning tunneling microscope image of a clean surface.
+In the figure to the right, a 2-dimensional Friedel oscillations has been illustrated with a scanning tunneling microscope image of a clean surface.
 As the image is taken on a surface, the regions of low electron density leave the atomic nuclei 'exposed' which result in a net positive charge.